Sammakka Sarakka

 Sammakka Sarakka is a 2000 Indian Telugu-language action drama film directed by Dasari Narayana Rao starring himself, Roja, Ramya Krishna and Prakash Raj.

 Production

 The film began production in 1999 but was stalled because of Dasari Narayana Rao's Pichodi Chetilo Raayi (1999).
 Ramya Krishna had not received remuneration for the film, so she left the film and the duration of her role was shortened.
 The filming was held at Talakona forests.

 Soundtrack

-The music was composed by Vandemataram Srinivas and features eight songs.
+The music was composed by Vandemataram Srinivas and features nine songs.
 The lyrics were written by Suddala Ashok Teja and Dasari Narayana Rao.
 The songs were released under the Aditya Music audio label.